Ekaterina Gordeeva: Solo career

 In 2001, she was the subject of a Lenox figurine called "Katia's Celebration of Life," which depicts her performing a layback spin in the tribute she skated for Grinkov.
 She also appeared in the 2003 Sports Illustrated Swimsuit Issue as a featured athlete.
 In 2003, she appeared on the ice for the first time with Daria.
 The pair performed a duet during a Mother's Day show and took the ice together several times since 2003, including two different versions of Amy Grant's "Children of the World" at Kristi Yamaguchi's "Family & Friends" shows in 2005 and 2006.
 During that show in 2007, the mother-daughter duo became a trio when they were joined by Gordeeva's younger daughter, Liza, and all three skated together to "Homesick" performed live by The Cheetah Girls.
 Since 2007, all three are amateur skaters together.

 In 2007, Gordeeva starred in Skate for the Heart, a show designed to raise awareness of heart disease.
 She skated in honor of Grinkov.
-Gordeeva briefly returned to pairs skating during the 2008–09 season when she participated in a Russian reality television show called Ice Age 2, a figure skating version of Dancing with the Stars.
+Gordeeva briefly returned to pairs skating during the 2008–09 season when she participated in the second season of Russian reality television show Ice Age.
 She was paired with Russian actor Egor Beroev and they won the show.
 During the taping of Ice Age 2, she flew to the United States from Russia to headline Skate for the Heart a second time.
 She dedicated a number to the memory of her father, Alexander Gordeev, who died of a heart attack in 2008.
-In 2010, she was paired with hockey player Valeri Bure in another figure skating reality show, Battle of the Blades.
+In 2010, she was paired with hockey player Valeri Bure in another figure skating reality show, season 2 of Battle of the Blades.
 In the 22 November 2010 finale, she and Bure won the competition.
 Gordeeva rejoined Stars on Ice in November 2010 for the 25th Anniversary Tour.